Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

       and space fiddling with lightswitches, thermostats, or entertainment devices. <br><br>

-      Brilliant is an in-wall lighting and control system that makes it easy for homeowners, families, guests to control lighting, doorbells, locks, cameras, music, climate, intercom, scenes, and more.
+      Brilliant™ is an in-wall lighting and control system that makes it easy for homeowners, families, guests to control lighting, doorbells, locks, cameras, music, climate, intercom, scenes, and more.
 It’s easy to install, integrates with the top brands in every smart home category, and transforms any house or apartment into an easy-to-use smart home.
   - type: divider
     bg_color: white
   - type: video_full